procf/colloids-setup/README.md

 The [Programming Resources folder](/Programming-Resources) contains a variety of resources that can help you with the command line, VIM, Python, R, C++, Git/Github, and other skills that are useful for our work.

 The [Background Reading folder](/Background-Reading) contains a series of short explainers on the basics of what we do: i.e. what is DPD, what modifications do we make to DPD for colloids (and why), what is the Morse Potential we typically use, and how do we apply shear.
+The README also contains a list of important papers you should read at some point.

 Once you have received and set up your computer, the remaining files should help you install HOOMD-blue and VMD and give you the information you need to get started with colloids simulations (including example [Scripts](/Scripts))
 <br>